Know Your Goal

 Form a Group

 I try to do this as quickly as possible when I arrive to a new city.
 This usually happens in the hostel common area.
 Take charge: don’t wait for someone else.
-After you have gone around and met all of the people, bring them together.
+After you’ve met all of the people, bring them together.
 Ask what everyone has planned for that night.
-Try to use the word “we” as much as possible.

 “What should we do for dinner tonight?”

 “Does anyone know a good bar with live music we could go to?”

 Guys, don’t just try to talk to girls.
 Invite everyone.
 The more the merrier.
 If you can assemble a large group of people and organize a fun outing where everyone has a good time, you are the hero.
 And girls love a hero.

 Every hostel will have flyers with information about free walking tours at the front desk.
 They usually last 1.5–3 hours and you give them a tip at the end.
 I typically leave around five Euros, if it was good.
 But whatever small amount of money you have in your pocket is usually enough.

 (See my post: A Guide to Free Walking Tours.)

 As soon as the tour starts, walk up to someone who seems interesting.

 As you walk, try to make plans for later in the day.
 Or when the tour ends, you can say, “Anyone wanna grab lunch?
 I’m starving.”
 Or “Anyone wanna walk to that castle that the guide pointed out?”